rewindio/eight_ball/README.md

 ### Provider
 **Supported Providers**
 A Provider is able to give EightBall the list of Features it needs to answer queries.
+- `HTTP`: Connect to a URL and use the given Parser to convert the response into a list of Features.
 - `Static`: Once initialized with a list of Features, always provides that same list of Features.

+#### RefreshPolicies
+Some Providers are able to automatically "refresh" their list of Features using a RefreshPolicy.

+**Supported RefreshPolicies**
+- `Interval`: The data is considered fresh for a given number of seconds, after which it is considered stale and should be refreshed.

 ### Parser
 A Parser converts the given input to an array of Features.